Energy in servo systems

 In order to implement these strategies, Madintec relies on the theory of optimal control which is part of the science of automation.
 This type of control is widely used in aeronautics.
 It goes further than the simple PID (Proportional Integral Derivative) corrector currently used by the old generation of pilots and also found in production systems.
 This type of corrector was no longer sufficient to meet the new needs of ocean racing in terms of increasingly demanding servo-control (foil control, 3D control, multi-criteria control (performance, energy)).

-Currently, the Madintec team is continuing its research and development work to integrate the energy dimension as well as possible while guaranteeing (or even improving) the same level of performance as the state of the art.
-The energy consumption of an autopilot represents a large part of the total consumption of a boat.
-By working solely on the actuator servo loop (power control of the electric cylinder), Madintec has achieved significant gains in terms of energy consumption.
-These results open up good prospects for our future developments.
-Madintec is now continuing its work by no longer basing itself solely on the actuator's servo loop but on the complete servo control.
-More in-depth work on the algorithms will make it possible to eliminate as much as possible the parasitic movements of the driver and thus further reduce energy consumption.
+At present, the Madintec team is continuing its research and development work to integrate the energy dimension as effectively as possible, while guaranteeing (or even improving) the same level of performance as the state of the art.
+The energy consumption of an automatic Autopilot represents a large proportion of a boat's total consumption.
+By working solely on the actuator servo loop (power control of the electric actuator ), Madintec has achieved significant gains in terms of energy consumption.
+These results open up promising prospects for further development.
+Madintec is now continuing its work, no longer focusing solely on the actuator servo loop, but on the complete servo control of the drive.
+More in-depth work on the algorithms will enable us to eliminate parasitic Autopilot movements as far as possible, thus further reducing energy consumption.

 In a few years' time, perhaps we will be able to move on to sailing ships that run solely on green energy.
 Today's sailing ships are already sufficiently instrumented.
 By controlling consumption as much as possible, we will be able to make more use of this network and obtain sailing boats that are autonomous in energy.